Pupil Premium Strategy Statement – Brookfield Community School

 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as family relationship issues, anxiety and low mood.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 We are also noticing a lack of resilience in many of our young people.

-The number of referrals for our internal mental health provision and for our commissioned counselling support have noticeably increased this academic year.
+The number of referrals for our internal mental health provision and for our commissioned counselling support continue to increase.

 Attendance